-Knightsbridge House International School (originally planned to be called KBH Institution) will be only the second international school on Sentosa island; the other one is EtonHouse International School Sentosa.
-It opens in the building previously occupied by the Invictus Sentosa campus, which was only open for a short time for Grades 1 and 2.
+Knightsbridge House International School (originally planned to be called KBH Institution) is only the second international school on Sentosa island; the other one is EtonHouse International School Sentosa.
+It opened in the building previously occupied by the Invictus Sentosa campus, which was only open for a short time for Grades 1 and 2.

 Knightsbridge House International, which was originally called KBH Institution, has no links to Knightsbridge School in the UK.
 It has just been registered with Singapore’s Committee for Private Education (CPE), which regulates the private education sector.
 In order to be registered, a Private Education Institution (PEI) must meet CPE’s requirements for school premises, quality of academic programmes, teaching staff, and a fee protection scheme.

-Teaching will follow the International Primary School Curriculum, as well as the rigorous Singapore curriculum for maths, and daily lessons in Mandarin as a second language.
+Teaching follows the International Primary School Curriculum, as well as the rigorous Singapore curriculum for maths, and daily lessons in Mandarin as a second language.
 Class sizes will be average for Singapore with a teacher to student ratio of 1:22.

 KBH is one of around 10 international schools in Singapore where teaching follows the International Primary Curriculum (IPC) in part or full; this thematic approach to teaching subjects is adopted by schools of all budgets, from Middleton Tampines up to SJI International.
 The IPC is also taught at the Invictus family of schools.

 The IPC is cheaper to teach than the International Baccalaureate (IB) programme, which is taught at many international schools in Singapore, but John Fearon has previously asserted that, “it’s lower cost, not lower quality.”